 Hotel Teatro Junior Suite, Photo Credit: Hotel Teatro

-Hotel Teatro Suite Room, Photo Credit: Hotel Teatro
+Photo Credit: Hotel Teatro

 Budget

-Gallery Hostel – this is a high end, design-focused hostel located in central Porto.
-You’ll be surrounded by a trendy and vibrant area with a never ending flow of activity.
-You can enjoy free city walking Tours and some of the best hostel facilities around.
+Gallery Hostel – This is a high-end, design-focused hostel located in central Porto.
+You’ll be surrounded by a trendy and vibrant area with a never-ending flow of activity.
+You can enjoy free city walking tours and some of the best hostel facilities around.
 They even have their own art gallery with an exhibition of local artists that changes twice a month.

 Apartments - misterb&b